Chip in to support Josh

 - effectively deploy the Infrastructure Investment & Jobs Act’s historic $65 billion investment in broadband infrastructure in underserved areas.

-Fifth, climate change has increased our risk of more frequent and more severe flooding, yet Upstate New York’s flood mitigation infrastructure is crumbling.
+Fourth, climate change has increased our risk of more frequent and more severe flooding, yet Upstate New York’s flood mitigation infrastructure is crumbling.
 We must work closely with the Federal Emergency Management Agency and other federal agencies to invest in building and improving dams and other flood mitigation systems.

 F. Of All The Things Labor Unions Make, Nothing Is As Important As A Bridge To The Middle Class.